Overview of Travel Health and Safety

 Meningococcal disease is a potentially fatal infection caused by the Neisseria meningitidis bacteria, which enter the body through the upper respiratory tract.
 Most people who become infected develop very mild upper respiratory symptoms or no symptoms at all.
 Severe cases can lead to meningitis (infection of the membranes covering the spinal cord and brain); symptoms of meningitis include severe headache, stiff neck, high fever, nausea and vomiting, and sensitivity to light.
 If the disease progresses, it can lead to convulsions, coma, and death.
 Meningitis can progress rapidly, so prompt treatment with antibiotics is extremely important.
 Risk to travelers is generally low but increases as length of stay increases and level of contact with the local population increases.
 Meningococcal infections occur most commonly in poor, overcrowded areas.
 Epidemics occur each year in the "meningitis belt" of Africa (especially during the December through June dry season).

 Prevention: Vaccine is available to protect against meningococcal disease and is routinely recommended for some persons in developed countries and for others traveling to certain developing countries, notably in the meningitis belt of sub-Saharan Africa.
-Persons participating in an annual pilgrimage to Mecca (Hajj or Umra) are required to produce a certificate of vaccination against meningococcal meningitis issued not more than 3 to 5 years (depending on vaccine) and not less than 10 days before arrival in Saudi Arabia.
-Practice good hand-hygiene (frequent, thorough handwashing) measures, especially when traveling to developing countries.
+Persons participating in an annual pilgrimage to Mecca (Hajj or Umra) are required to produce a certificate of vaccination against meningococcal meningitis issued not more than 5 years and not less than 10 days before arrival in Saudi Arabia.
+Observe respiratory and hand hygiene, especially when traveling to developing countries.

 Middle East Respiratory Syndrome Coronavirus

-Middle East respiratory syndrome coronavirus (MERS-CoV) is an acute viral respiratory infection that has caused more than 1,600 cases and many deaths (primarily in the Arabian Peninsula) since April 2012.
+Middle East respiratory syndrome coronavirus (MERS-CoV) is an acute viral respiratory infection that has caused more than 2,500 cases and many deaths (mainly in the Arabian Peninsula) since April 2012.
 Camels are likely the source of MERS-CoV; however, camel-to-human transmission is rare.
 Most cases have been transmitted from human to human in hospitals with poor infection-control procedures.
 Pneumonia in young healthy individuals is generally mild.

-Prevention: Practice good personal hygiene, including hand-hygiene (frequent, thorough handwashing) measures; avoid all wild and farm animals, especially camels; and avoid persons with respiratory illnesses in affected areas of the Middle East.
+Prevention: Observe respiratory and hand hygiene; avoid all wild and farm animals, especially camels; and social distance (> 1 m [> 3ft]) from ill-appearing persons in affected areas of the Middle East.
 Travelers should avoid hospitals that may have substandard infection-control standards.
 If respiratory symptoms arise after travel to an area where cases have been reported, seek medical care.

 Pertussis (whooping cough) is a highly contagious bacterial disease that is spread through inhalation of bacteria from an infected person and is most common in countries where vaccination is not generally provided.
 Pertussis is characterized by mild upper respiratory symptoms resulting in coughing spells so extreme that it is hard to eat, drink, or breathe, followed by a high-pitched "whoop" when breathing in.
 Pertussis can lead to pneumonia, seizures, brain damage, and death.